-Collection agencies are not only experts in collecting debt, the moment your debtors gets to know that a professional debt collection agency is involved, they are more inclined to pay off the outstanding debt at the earliest.
+Collection agencies are not only experts in collecting debt, the moment your debtors get to know that a professional debt collection agency is involved, but they are also more inclined to pay off the outstanding debt at the earliest.

 Documents to prove you legally own the debt:

 As mentioned earlier, collection agencies are experts in collecting debt, that’s what they do all year long.
-They ensure that the demand notices being send out with maximum impact (collection letters , collection calls or legal notices), and that debt collection laws are followed, it includes “Fair debt collection practices act” specified by each state.
+They ensure that the demand notices being sent out with maximum impact (collection letters, collection calls or legal notices), and that debt collection laws are followed, it includes “Fair debt collection practices act” specified by each state.